Disneyland Anaheim

 Disneyland Anaheim is the mother of all Disney parks.
 Therefore, most classic Fantasyland dark rides are present at this park.
 The original It’s a Small World (which once stood at the World’s Fair in New York) and Peter Pan’s Flight are here, for example.
 Besides, Disneyland also offers attractions that don’t exist in other Disney theme parks.
 The first one is Mr Toad’s Wild Ride, a hysterical and quite pointless trip to England.
 Fortunately, the second unique dark ride is a lot more interesting.
 Alice in Wonderland reminds me of Roller Coaster Tycoon, although theming is nicer in real life than in the computer game.
 This ride got a pretty big upgrade in 2014 and it features some modern projections since then.
 It used to be a classic and simple blacklight ride like Pinocchio and Snow White, but nowadays it’s obviously superior.

 Mickey’s Toontown is a zone that could be described as a cartoonish extension of Fantasyland.
-It’s certainly not my favourite area in the park, but it features an attraction that I love: Roger Rabbit’s Car Toon Spin.
-This character is practically unknown in Europe, but the ride proves that you don’t need to understand a story line to enjoy it.
+It’s certainly not my favourite area in the park, but it features two attractions that I love.
+The first one is Roger Rabbit’s Car Toon Spin.
+This character is practically unknown in Europe, but the ride proves that you don’t need to understand a story to enjoy it.
 It’s hysterical and loud, but it’s also fun and long waits are quite rare here.
-This is, by far, the most underrated dark ride at the Disneyland Resort.

-Over at Tomorrowland, we notice another ride in which water plays the lead role.
-Finding Nemo Submarine Voyage has been a beloved ride since 2007.
+If you’re looking for another ride in which water plays an important role, just head to Tomorrowland.
+Finding Nemo Submarine Voyage has been a beloved attraction since 2007.
 I understand why it’s so popular: it’s the only ride of its kind in the world and the Finding Nemo theme works surprisingly well.
 I hope that you don’t suffer from claustrophobia, though.
 The submarine’s seats are cramped and you need to stare through a tiny window for 15 minutes.
 This long duration and the minimal comfort create a low repeat value, but Submarine Voyage is a fine family attraction nevertheless.

 SHOWTIME

 Daytime parades are hit or miss at Disneyland Anaheim.
 I adored the cheerful SoundSational Parade, but Pixar Play Parade (which ran in 2018) was a bit of a misfit for Disneyland.
 Both parades have been retired and the park is home to Magic Happens nowadays.
 YouTube videos didn’t convince me, but the experience in real life may be totally different.
 I hope that I’ll be able to find out soon.
 The most popular entertainment offerings take place after sunset, when Disneyland is transformed into a huge open-air show stage.
 The park’s fireworks displays are usually very impressive and New Orleans Square is the home of Fantasmic.
-Honestly, I found the Florida version of Fantasmic overrated, so my expectations for the show were low.
-However, the West Coast version turned out to be considerably better.
-The viewing location has an intimate atmosphere and the performance is nothing less than spectacular.
+I always preferred the California version over its namesake at the east coast, but that has changed since my most recent visit to both resorts.
+I’m still convinced that Disneyland’s intimate viewing area is superior to the enormous theater in Florida, but the actual show isn’t as good as it used to be.
+I’m not a huge fan of the (quite long) Peter Pan scene and the villains scene just feels incomplete without the Maleficent dragon.

 BEAT THE CROWDS

 If you have visited Disneyland during Spring Break or Christmas, you know that crowds can be immense.
-This isn’t a surprise for a theme park that attracts 18 million visitors annually, but it can ruin your day… if you aren’t prepared.
+This isn’t a surprise for a theme park that attracts 17 million visitors annually, but it can ruin your day… if you aren’t prepared.
 Luckily, there are many ways to cope with the crowds.
-Genie+ is a great way to minimise your time in queues, if you’re willing to pay $20 per person per day.
+Lightning Lane Multi Pass is a great way to minimise your time in queues… if you’re willing to pay extra.
 This virtual version of Disney FastPass allows you to make and adjust ride reservations on your phone.
-It’s comparable to its namesake at Walt Disney World, but it works a lot better here in Anaheim.
-Thanks to Genie+, it shouldn’t be a problem to ride every major attraction in one day.
+It’s comparable to its namesake at Walt Disney World, but ride availability seems to be a lot better here in Anaheim.
+Thanks to Lightning Lane, it shouldn’t be a problem to ride every major attraction in one day.

 WORTH A VISIT?

 Warning: Disneyland isn’t the most relaxing travel destination.
 You have to deal with big crowds, crying babies and long queues for rides and restaurants.
 But despite these disadvantages, Disneyland definitely is one of the world’s best theme parks.
-A major strenght is the willingness to improve.
+A major strength is the willingness to improve.
 This park has reached a considerable age, but they’re constantly evolving towards the future.
-Good examples are the upgrades Alice in Wonderland and Pirates of the Caribbean received.
+Good examples are the upgrades Alice in Wonderland and Splash Mountain/Tiana’s Bayou Adventure received.
 Disneyland certainly isn’t the most perfect theme park on Earth.
 It has grown to something a lot bigger than Walt probably envisioned, so some places in the park feel cramped.
 That’s okay, though.
 Disneyland makes up for that with an indescribable charm which can only be found here in Anaheim.
-If you haven’t got a clue what I’m talking about, then please book a flight to Southern California and enjoy the splendour of the Disneyland Resort.
+If you haven’t got a clue what I’m talking about, then please book a flight to Southern California and enjoy the splendor of the Disneyland Resort.
 This truly is The Happiest Place on Earth.

 Is Disneyland Anaheim the best Magic Kingdom-style theme park on Earth?
 Do you agree that it’s a dark ride paradise?
 And which parade is your favourite?
 Share your opinion in the comments section at the bottom of this page.